Iandiehard/diag-client-lib/README.md

 - DoIP
 - UDS

-The main advantage of Diagnostic Client library is that you can open multiple conversion(tester instance) for diagnosing multiple ECU at same time.
+The main advantage of Diagnostic Client library is that you can open multiple conversation(tester instance) for diagnosing multiple ECU at same time.
 You can check section [how to use diag-client-lib](#how-to-use-diag-client-lib) for more details

 ## Get Started